G code is the programming language used by CNC machines of all types.

 G codes set various machine modes including turning them on and off.

 Some modal commands can be canceled (turned off) without setting another mode.
-For example, cutter compensation can be set to adjust left or right.
-It can also be turned off so there is no cutter compensation.
+For example, cutter compensation can be set to adjust left with G41 or right with G42.
+It can also be turned off (canceled) with G40 so there is no cutter compensation.

 Inch/metric mode on the other hand can not be turned off.
 One of the two codes must be active at all times.
 There is no G code for turning the units the machine is working with off.